 The Centre for Medicine is the physical expression of the University of Leicester’s excellent reputation for medical research and teaching.

-- Centre for Medicine is largest investment in medical teaching and applied research by UK university in last decade
+- the Centre for Medicine is the largest investment in medical teaching and applied research by a UK university in last decade;

-- UK’s largest non-residential project built to Passivhaus standard
+- it is the UK’s largest non-residential project built to Passivhaus standards;

-- Almost four times larger than closest competitor
+- it is almost four times larger than the closest competitor;

-- Records energy performance asset rating of 19
+- it records an energy performance asset rating of 19;

 At the heart of the Centre for Medicine: